codeamt/Human-Activity-Recognition/README.md

 ## Dataset

 [1] Records 30 volunteer subjects, ages 19-48 years, performed six activities with mobile embedded accelerometer and gyroscope around the waist. captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers were selected for generating the training data and 30% for the test data.

 Classes: